ananthvk/latex-resume-creator/README.md

 export EMAIL="your.email@example.com"
 ```
 Then follow the above steps to generate the resume with your phone number and email.

+## How to customize it?
+- Edit `src/resume_creator/data/resume.json` to resume content
+- Edit `src/resume_creator/templates/resume.tex` to change the layout of the resume
+- Use fields in `enabled` in `resume.json` to toggle which items appear in the final PDF

 ## Preview